Residence permit - doctoral candidates

 The following regulations only apply to you if you are not from the EU, Norway, Iceland, Liechtenstein or Switzerland.

-Period of validity: The residence permit is generally issued for two years, unless the doctorate is completed within a shorter period.
+Period of validity The residence permit is generally issued for two years, unless the doctorate is completed within a shorter period.
 The residence permit will be extended upon application if the requirements are met, whereby the maximum duration for this purpose of residence is five years.

-Job search:After completing a German university education, you are entitled to a residence permit to look for a job for a period of 18 months, provided that you are able to support yourself and fulfil the general requirements for obtaining a residence permit.
+Looking for a job After completing a German university education, you are entitled to a residence permit to look for a job for a period of 18 months, provided that you are able to support yourself and fulfil the general requirements for obtaining a residence permit.
 The residence permit authorises any self-employed or employed activity.
-An extension of the residence permit for the purpose of employment is then only possible if proof of a qualified job that is appropriate to the studies is provided.
+An extension of the residence permit for the purpose of employment is then only possible if proof of a qualified job suitable for the studies is provided.
 This regulation applies regardless of the type of doctorate you have been granted.

 In Germany, there are various options for doing a doctorate, in particular